ivangfr/ethereum-springboot-react/README.md

 - ### Deploy Smart Contract

-  - In a terminal, make sure you are inside `ethereum-springboot-react` folder
+  - In a terminal, make sure you are inside `ethereum-springboot-react` root folder

   - Create the `contract owner` wallet
     ```